Y0lan/instafree/Readme.md

 A patching toolkit that removes addictive features from Instagram while keeping essential functionality.

+I built this project for myself as an alternative to [DFInstagram](https://www.distractionfreeapps.com/) which hasn't been maintained for a long time and was difficult to update.
+I'm sharing it so others can do the same for themselves.

+**This project is entirely free and open-source.** Feel free to fork, copy, enhance, or submit pull requests - do whatever you want with it!

+## Installation

+You have two options:

+1. **Ready-to-install APK** - Grab the latest patched APK from the [Releases](../../releases) page and install it directly
+2. **DIY Patching** - Use the toolkit below to patch any Instagram version yourself

 ## What Gets Disabled

 | Feature | Status | How |